sfeuga/mkgitignore/README.md

 You can also setup a git alias to create a default `.gitignore` with `git config --global alias.mkg '!mkgitignore -d'` and then type `git mkg` to generate your `.gitignore`.

-Run `mkgitignore -D` to see which default values are set and see `man mkgitignore` to create a `.mkgitignorerc` file to override default values.
+Run `mkgitignore --display-default` to see which default values are set and see `man mkgitignore` to create a `.mkgitignorerc` file to override default values.

 ## Reporting bugs